 There are other issues belonging to an intermediate level: the identification of systematic errors and the assessment of their size; the effects of time registration delays and the way to compensate for them.
 To obtain reliable conclusions for the above-cited items it is necessary to have large case studies with a very good ground truth: several independent flights characterized by different flight heights, provided with repeated and cross strips; many CKPs with a dense and uniform distribution, very well measured.
-Another topic having important practical effects concerns the possibility of weakening the usual criteria for block planning: overlapping, presence of cross strips, etc.

 Finally, there are pure research aspects such as the stochastic model used in the calibration process.
 In the greater part of the currently running procedures, IMU calibration is performed with the so-called two step methodology and each image is given the same weight.
-Even if Kalman filtering (KF) estimates variances at each time-frame for the directly measured exterior orientation parameters, and they vary significantly, they are not taken into account.
+Even if Kalman filtering (KF) produces each time variances for the directly measured exterior orientation parameters, and they vary significantly, they are not taken into account.
 Even though aerial triangulation programs calculate variance for the adjusted exterior orientations, such values are not usually considered.